ra3xdh/qucs_s-help/source/PostSim.rst

 ---------------------------------------------------------------------------------------------------------------
-Chapter 6.
 Ngspice, Xyce and SPICE OPUS post-simulation data processing with Qucs-S and Octave
 ---------------------------------------------------------------------------------------------------------------

-6.1 Introduction to capabilities
+Introduction to capabilities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this chapter the Ngspice, Xyce and SPICE OPUS post-simulation data processing and visualization capabilities are introduced and applied to a number of example simulation case studies.